RakhithJK/wazuh-wazuh-wiki/Proof-of-concept-guide.md

     </localfile>
 ```

-- Suricata use case configured and monitoring the endpoint traffic (to make it easy, for the demo, Suricata can run in the monitored system)
+- Suricata use case configured and monitoring the endpoint traffic (to make it easy, for the test, Suricata can run in the monitored system)

 #### Configuration